soft261/openmrs-module-appointmentscheduling/README.md

 ## File Tree

-File tree.
-* api			-
+* api/			- This folder contains all Appointment Scheduling api java and test files
-* omod			- Contains all module java and test files
+* omod/			- This folder contains all of the module's java and test files
 * .gitattributes	- Lists git attributes that were changed from default.
-* .gitignore		- Lists files to be ignored when pushing to git
+* .gitignore		- Lists files to be ignored when pushing to git.
-* .travis.yml		-
+* .travis.yml		- Configures Travis CI for automated testing.
-* LICENSE.txt		-
+* LICENSE.txt		- OpenMRS license agreement.
-* OpenMRSFormatter.xml	-
+* OpenMRSFormatter.xml	- OpenMRS formatting file.
-* README.md		- Describes the Appointment Scheduling module
+* README.md		- Describes the Appointment Scheduling module.
 * pom.xml		- Used for building the project with maven.

 <br>